Go to Echobot/Leadfeeder

-An ISP (Internet service provider) is an organization that provides services for accessing and using the Internet.
-Usually, for example, huge internet companies are tracked as ISPs because they create a lot of automated traffic and so it might be harder to recognize visits from their employees.
+An ISP (Internet Service Provider) is an organisation that provides services for accessing and using the Internet.
+Usually, internet companies are tracked as ISPs within Leadfeeder because they create a lot of automated traffic and so it might be harder to recognise visits from their employees.

 Basically, if your website visitor doesn't have their own IP address, they show up with the network name of their internet service provider (ISP).